Tooblippe/insight-blog-source/content/2014-05-05-decorators.md

 ---

 <!-- PELICAN_BEGIN_SUMMARY -->
 Post by [Nelis Willers](https://github.com/NelisW/PythonNotesToSelf/edit/master/decorators.ipynb#).
 This Notebook will/was also presented at the [Gauteng Python Users Group](https://github.com/gautengpug/planning/blob/master/17_May_2014.md).
+Follow the link at the end to ensure you have the latest workbook.